chris-prenissl/hygiene-lab-companion/README.md

-# Hygiene Companion
+# Hygiene Lab Companion

-a companion app to manage testing meta data in hospital hygiene
+a companion app to manage sample meta data for workers at the hospital hygiene laboratory.